ryukiri/messaging-client/challenge6/README/README.md

 1. First, cd to the `challenge6` directory inside your Challenges repo.
 2. Next, perform `firebase login`.
 If you are not already logged in, your browser will open to log in with a Google account.
 Important: You must log in with the same account you used to create your project in the Firebase Web Console.
 3. Next, perform `firebase init`.
 4. The first prompt asks **What Firebase CLI features do you want to setup for this folder?**.
-Press enter to select the default settings.
+Select **Database** and **Hosting**.
-5. The second prompt asks **What Firebase project do you want to associate as default?** Use the arrows keys to select the project you created earlier for the challenge, and hit Enter.
+5. The second prompt asks **Select a default Firebase project for this directory?** Use the arrows keys to select the project you created earlier for the challenge, and hit Enter.
 6. The third prompt asks **What file should be used for Database Rules?** Press enter to select the default setting.
 7. The fourth prompt asks **What do you want to use as your public directory?** Press enter to select the default setting.
 8. The fifth prompt asks **Configure as a single-page app (rewrite all urls to /index.html)?** Press enter to select the default setting.